 Average Customer Lifespan

-With your data from the calculations above, you can begin making some decisions on where your efforts are best spent when it comes to engaging with paid traffic.
-Using these steps allows you to avoid needlessly throwing ad dollars into paid traffic that is not going to benefit your bottom line.
+You can begin making some decisions when it comes to engaging with paid traffic.
+Using these steps avoids needlessly throwing ad dollars into paid traffic that is not going to benefit your bottom line.